Maxxis Assegai Review

-Maxxis released their new DH tire, the Assegai in the spring of 2018.
-As we were selecting tires to add to our mountain bike tire test we thought it might be interesting to add a couple of gravity-oriented options to compare to our otherwise trail oriented selection of tires.
+Maxxis released their new DH tire, the Assegai, in the spring of 2018.
+As we were selecting tires to add to our mountain bike tire test, we thought it might be interesting to add a couple of gravity-oriented options to compare to our otherwise trail-oriented selection of tires.
 The Assegai appealed to us because it is brand new on the market, but also because it looks a lot like the award-winning Minion DHF, one of our top-performing tires.
 Obviously, being a DH tire, the Assegai is on the heavy side and has noticeably more rolling resistance than many of its competitors, but that is to be expected.
-Testers were amazed by this tire's cornering grip and outrageous traction and didn't really seem to mind pedaling this heavyweight contender around as a result.
-We think gravity riders who put a premium on traction and performance and don't mind the weight will be hard pressed to find a better tire than the Assegai, our Top Pick for Gravity Riders.
+Since then, we've ridden the lighter version of this tire on our personal and test bikes, and love that it is a lower weight that makes it more suitable for everyday riding.

 Not surprisingly, the Assegai also shines in the braking traction department.
-Again, the tall knobs and relatively wide spacing of them provides lots of bite into the surface, whatever that might be.
-The back edge, or braking edge, of the knobs are vertical and grab into the dirt like claws.
+Again, the tall knobs and relatively wide spacing of them provide lots of bite into the surface, whatever that might be.
+The knobs are vertical and grab into the dirt like claws.
 If you're looking for a tire that slows and stops with the best of 'em, even in super loose conditions, the Assegai has got you covered.
-It shares the highest marks for braking traction with other aggressive tires like the WTB Convict, and the Maxxis Minion DHR II.
-By contrast, the semi-slick tires we tested, like the Schwalbe Rock Razor and the Specialized Slaughter Grid, have a faster rolling low-profile center tread and consequently less braking traction.

 Installing the Assegai was very easy and painless.
 The tire took little effort to get on the rim and could be done completely by hand without the use of a tire lever.
 Once on the rim, seating the bead was equally easy and required only the use of a standard floor pump.
-We were really impressed with how easy it was to mount and feel that most people should have no trouble doing it at home or even in a parking lot as long as you have a floor pump.
-In contrast, all of the new Schwalbe tires we tested were much more challenging to install, requiring the use of a high powered compressor, and in some cases the removal of the valve core to blast air in quickly enough.
+We were impressed with how easy it was to mount and feel that most people should have no trouble doing it at home or even in a parking lot as long as you have a floor pump.

 The value of this tire is definitely up to the individual and what you want and need from your tires.
 Do you want a big burly tire with ridiculous traction?
-At a retail price of $90, the new Assegai doesn't come cheap but if you're looking for a confidence inspiring tire with outrageous traction for dominating the downhill course or your local shuttle laps, then we think this tire is worth the asking price.
-If you're more of a trail rider who earns your descents, then you're probably better off looking elsewhere at lighter weight and potentially less expensive options.
+At retail, the Assegai doesn't come cheap, but if you're looking for a confidence-inspiring tire with outrageous traction, then we think this tire is worth the asking price.

-The Maxxis Assegai is our new Top Pick for Gravity Riders Award winner.
-This is not a tire for weight conscious riders or those who earn all of their descents by pedaling, this is a downhill crushing machine.
-If you let gravity do the work and you're looking for a tire with outstanding cornering capabilities and seemingly endless pedaling and braking traction, you'll want to give the Assegai a try.
-Mount 'em front and rear on you long travel rig for an unbeatable combination for smashing downhill.
+The Maxxis Assegai is our Top Pick for Cornering Traction.
+If you're not super concerned with weight or rolling resistance and you're looking for a tire with outstanding cornering capabilities and seemingly endless pedaling and braking traction, you'll want to give the Assegai a try.
+Mount 'em front and rear on your long travel rig for an unbeatable combination for smashing downhill.

 — Jeremy Benson